ncecere/firecrawl-webui/README.md

 # Firecrawl Frontend

 A modern, modular React application for interacting with the Firecrawl API.
-This web interface provides a clean, user-friendly way to scrape, crawl, map, and batch process web content.
+This web interface provides a clean, user-friendly way to scrape, crawl, map, and batch process web content with **automated scheduling capabilities**.

 ## 🚀 Features